 If automatic delimitation of the tooth fails, it can be selected in the data using the virtual tooth manually positioned in the data via the "Virtual Teeth > Add Tooth" option from the main menu.
 After positioning the model, perform the "Use Active Tooth Model" action for the designated data on the basis of the tooth model entered.
-Using the "Model Neighbourhood Parameter" you can perform a slight correction of the area around the positioned model which is selected.
+Using the "Model Neighborhood Parameter" it is possible to slightly correct the area around the positioned model that has been selected.